rebeccaferrell/CSSS508/Lectures/slides_week_5.md

 For Excel files that might get updated and you want the changes to flow to your analysis, I recommend using an R package such as `readxl` or `openxlsx`.

-No matter what, you won't keep text formatting, color, comments, or merged cells so if these mean something in your data (*bad*!), you'll need to get creative.
+You won't keep text formatting, color, comments, or merged cells so if these mean something in your data (*bad*!), you'll need to get creative.

 write_csv, write_tsv, write_delim